pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 1. Create a [github access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 (Be sure to copy it to your clipboard)

-1. Set the `RELEASE_TOKEN` enviornment variable to your github access token.
+1. Set the `RELEASE_TOKEN` environment variable to your github access token.

 1. Make sure you are on master, and that you have no local changes.